Debórah Dwork: Personal life

-Dwork is the daughter of mathematician Bernard Dwork, and sister of computer scientist Cynthia Dwork.
+Dwork is the daughter of mathematician Bernard Dwork, and sister of computer scientist Cynthia Dwork and neuropathologist Andrew Dwork.

 Film Credits

 Dwork has served as the historian of record on and off film in feature-length and TV documentaries.
-These include director Rick Trank's "Against the Tide" (2008) and "Unlikely Heroes" (2003), and the Ken Burns/Artemis Joukowsky documentary, "Defying the Nazis" (2016).
-Television documentaries include "Hiding in Plain Sight" (CBS, 2009) and "Misha Defonseca and her Hoax Memoir," (RTBF, Belgian National TV, 2008).
+These include director Rick Trank's "Against the Tide" (2008) and "Unlikely Heroes" (2003), the Ken Burns/Artemis Joukowsky documentary, "Defying the Nazis" (2016), and “Misha and the Wolves” directed by Sam Hobkinson (2021).